 Disorganized individuals often have a history of trauma or inconsistent caregiving, leading to a fear of both abandonment and intimacy.
 This can leave their Anxious partner feeling confused and unsupported.
 Such couples may struggle with communication, as the Disorganized partner’s mixed signals and unpredictable behavior can exacerbate the Anxious partner’s insecurities.

-When the Anxious partner is paired with a Disorganized partner we typically see this type of dynamic: The Anxious partner will continue to reach out in an effort to connect, and seek secure validation, but the Disorganized type is far less likely to offer them anything that can translate into even marginal marital satisfaction.
+When the Anxious partner is paired with a Disorganized partner, we typically see this type of dynamic: The Anxious partner will continue to reach out to connect and seek secure validation, but the Disorganized type is far less likely to offer them anything that can translate into even marginal marital satisfaction.

 The closer the couple gets, the more anxious and threatened the Disorganized partner becomes.
 The more successful the Disorganized partner is in warding off the Anxious partner’s bids for connection, the more anxious and insistent the Anxious partner becomes.
 It is an understatement to suggest that the Disorganized partner sends mixed messages.
 The suddenness of the shift from inviting closeness and angrily rejecting it can be dizzying.

-This is a far less resilient combination than the Anxious and Avoidant pairing, but it’s one of the relationships that is not uncommonly seen in couples therapy.
-Without a deeper understanding of trauma, and the Disorganized partner getting help for such traumatic histories (no, the Anxious partner cannot heal them with love…), the pain will continue.
+This is a far less resilient combination than the Anxious and Avoidant pairing, but it’s one of the relationships not uncommonly seen in couples therapy.
+Without a deeper understanding of trauma and the Disorganized partner getting help for such traumatic histories (no, the Anxious partner cannot heal them with love…), the pain will continue.

 Disorganized with the Avoidant:

-The pairing of an Avoidant individual with a Disorganized partner can be particularly challenging.
+Pairing an Avoidant individual with a Disorganized partner can be particularly challenging.
 The Avoidant partner’s need for distance may trigger the Disorganized partner’s fear of abandonment, leading to a push-pull dynamic.7 The disorganized partner’s unpredictable behavior and emotional outbursts may overwhelm the Avoidant partner, causing them to withdraw further.
-But the Disorganized person is more ambivalent about attaching, anyway, and may go for longer stretches before trying again.
+However, the disorganized person is more ambivalent about attaching and may go for longer stretches before trying again.
 If this kicks up the anxieties of the Avoidant, they may not be met with a warm reception when the Avoidant tosses emotional crumbs their way.
 They might meet disinterest, rage, a neutral response, or a warm reception.

 Such couples may struggle with trust and communication, as both partners’ defenses prevent them from forming a secure emotional bond.

-Again it is important for the Disorganized to seek therapeutic help for their past trauma, but this is usually looked upon warily.
-The Disorganized might view therapy as “kicking up the dirt” instead of understanding that they are living in pain either way; however therapy offers them a brighter future than more of the same.
-The Avoidant can understand the important role they play in intensifying the intense reactivity of the Disorganized partner, and look to resolve their own intimacy issues.
+Again, the Disorganized need to seek therapeutic help for their past trauma, but this is usually looked upon warily.
+The Disorganized might view therapy as “kicking up the dirt” instead of understanding that they are living in pain either way; however, therapy offers them a brighter future than more of the same.
+The Avoidant can understand the critical role they play in intensifying the intense reactivity of the Disorganized partner and look to resolve their intimacy issues.

 Avoidant with the Avoidant: